Pillsbury Court Tenant Handbook

 Residents should complete a Fix It request.

 There are four guest parking spaces available at Pillsbury Court located on the street sides of each parking lot.
 These spaces are for outside of normal business hours only.
 On-street parking is also available, but please place close attention to City of Minneapolis Street Parking information and laws.

 The University of Minnesota is committed to the policy that all persons shall have equal access to its programs, facilities, and employment without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.

 The University's Board of Regents, in establishing the Pillsbury Court complex, envisioned that these townhouses would best serve the faculty as a temporary home until a permanent residence is found.
 Faculty/staff members who have resided in the Twin Cities area for more than 18 months are not eligible to rent townhouses in Pillsbury Court.

 Leases for Pillsbury Court are generally limited to a period of two years.
 Requests for extensions beyond two years will require the approval of Housing & Residential Life.
 All lease extensions are discretionary and will depend on the merit of a specific request, as well as demand factors (e.g. Pillsbury Court waiting list).
 Pillsbury Court tenants requesting lease extensions should submit their requests in writing at least 60 days in advance of the expiration date of their lease and provide reasons why they need to stay past their current lease expiration date.

 Pillsbury Court tenants will receive monthly invoices via email from [email protected].
 Rent is due on the first day of each month.
-Make checks payable to "University of Minnesota" and add the Pillsbury Court address and tenant name on the memo line of the check or money order.
+Make checks payable to "University of Minnesota" and add the customer number to the memo line of the check.
 Pillsbury Court tenants are responsible for sending their monthly rent payments to: